-The end of the year is a time to make balances, plans and predictions.
-These days we are bombarded with blog posts about the future of big data, the future of wearables, or the companies we should keep an eye on in the next year.
-I want to you to use your imagination to think about the future of coworking.
+It’s the end of 2014 and like every year end it’s time to make balances, plans and predictions.
+These days we are bombarded with blog posts about the future of big data, the future of wearables, or the companies we should keep an eye on.

-Rumours say coworking is here to stay.
 How will coworking spaces be like in 20 years?
-Will we have teletransportation platforms to attend workshops in other coworking spaces in the other part of the world?
+Will we have teleportation platforms to attend workshops in other coworking spaces in the other part of the world?
 Will we move around in levitating bikes?
-It’s hard to guess, but one thing is sure: There will be more coworking spaces, with more members.
-If coworking keeps growing as it does these days, in a few years we’ll be able to find coworking spaces as easily as we can find Mcdonald’s today.

 How will these spaces look like?
 How will working there be like?
 How will coworkers communicate?
 With more people to take care of, and more technologic innovations, coworking (and living in general) will move towards automated comfort, security and management, and more human interaction.

 Coworking associations & networks

 Coworking spaces will get together in regional and national associations.

 Coworking conferences will still be organised, but coworking space managers will have direct links with each other and build trust-based networks of like minded spaces on top of the other more geographically focused associations.

 Exchange programs may develop and spaces will share knowledge and connect members to each other.

 Thanks to this closer connections, spaces will get together in awareness campaigns – getting press, telling yet another person what coworking is about or getting the authorities and institutions to include coworking in their programs to impulse entrepreneurship.
 More awareness means a larger community and an increase of the demand for workspaces that cater to different needs, so I expect to see more coworking spaces.